How can we assess human-agent interactions? Case studies in software agent design: Methods

 \subsection{Feedback Data Collection}

 Collecting user reviews and ratings has been a long-standing practice to understand product quality and guide iterative improvement~\citep{mcauley2012learning,fabijan2015customer}; similarly, to evaluate different agent designs, we ask users for feedback on how they perceived the agent to have performed.
 However, in the context of human-agent interactions, a natural question is when we should ask for feedback.
 We want feedback collection to be minimally invasive and align with the agent’s own sense of task completion.
-We propose a design where, in the chat window where users and agents communicate, users are prompted to provide feedback after each \emph{work segment}.
-A work segment comprises all the events that unfold between when the user sends a command, the agent enters a ``running'' state, and returns to ``stopped''.
-At this point, the chat interface shows users text that says ``\textit{rate the agent's performance}'' and asks the user to provide a rating on 5 star scale.
-We provide examples of the interface in Appendix~\ref{appdx:data_collection}.